Bots need to extract relevant information from the user utterance to fulfill the user intent.

 - Do not evaluate previous utterances and explicitly prompt the user: Select this option if you want the bot to ignore the previous user utterances and explicitly prompt the user to provide value for the entity.

 - Click the Advanced controls to set up these options:

-- User Prompts: Hit the Click to Override button to write custom user prompts for this particular instance of the Entity node.
-Once you override, the User Prompts section in the Component Properties pane becomes disabled.
+- User Prompts: Use the Click to Override button to write custom user prompts for this particular instance of the Entity node.
+Once you override, the User Prompts section in the Component Properties panel is disabled.
 Also, these user prompts do not apply to any other instances of the node.

-- Error Prompts: Hit the Click to Override button to write custom error prompts for this particular instance of the Entity node.
-Once you override, the Error Prompts section in the Component Properties pane becomes disabled.
+- Error Prompts: Use the Click to Override button to write custom error prompts for this particular instance of the Entity node.
+Once you override, the Error Prompts section in the Component Properties panel is disabled.
 Also, these error prompts do not apply to any other instances of the node.

-- Intent Detection (Applies only to String and Description entities): Select one of these options to determine the course of action of the bot if it encounters an entity as a part of the user entry for the String or Description entities:
+- Intent Detection (Applies only to String and Description entities): Select one of these options to determine the course of action if the bot encounters an entity as a part of the user entry for the String or Description entities:

 - Accept input as entity value and discard intent detected: The bot captures the user entry as a string or description and ignores the intent.

-You can add If-Else operators in the node’s Connections pane to determine which node in the dialog text to execute next.
+From the node’s Connections panel you can determine which node in the dialog task to execute next.
 You can write the conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use intents for transitions.

 To setup Component Transitions, follow these steps: